Saturday, April 20, 2013

 The police said he did it on orders from a Jaish terrorist nicknamed Ghazi Baba.
 Guru claimed he did it on orders from a man named Davinder Singh from Kashmir Police’s special cell.
 Ghazi Baba was killed in an encounter with BSF in Srinagar 2 years after the Parliament attack, in 2003.
 The operation was lauded by BSF chief Ajai Raj Sharma, who was Delhi Police chief at the time Parliament was attacked.
 He had taken charge as BSF chief in 2002.

 Here one may pause to wonder what the Border Security Force was doing in Srinagar, which is not on the border.
 However all manner of forces get deployed in counterinsurgency operations in places like Kashmir, so let that pass.
-That still leaves the question of what Ghazi Baba, a leading Pakistani terrorist, was doing hanging around in Srinagar.

 Anyhow, after Guru’s arrest, two other men, SAR Geelani and Shaukat Hussain, were also arrested and charged with the conspiracy to attack Parliament.
 The trial court sentenced them to death.
 Their death sentences were overturned by the higher judiciary, which found no merit in the case against Geelani.
 He got out of prison, and was shot at by an unidentified gunman.
 He took three bullets but survived.